kevinkong/Emmagee/README.md

 And Enjoy!

 If you want to stop the test, just go back to Emmagee and click Stop button.

+## Android 5.0 and above

+* `Android 5.0 and above`: getRunningTasks() and getRunningAppProcesses() are deprecated and only return your application process, so it is unable to get TopActivity from Android 5.0.
+* `Android 7.0`: Google has restricted access to /proc, and also can not get pid of target application from TOP command in Android 7.0, I am so sorry to tell that 7.0 can not be supported.

 ## Coming Soon
 * We want you to decide!